 Generally speaking, CBD is easily attainable from multiple sources within the Cannabis Sativa strain.
 The complicated part is obtaining higher concentrations of terpene-rich CBD that are both high-quality and safe to consume.

 Various extraction methods exist, but the two most common procedures currently used to extract high-quality CBD are with liquid solvent techniques and supercritical CO2 extraction.
-Whether the CBD is extracted from medical cannabis or industrial hemp, the quality and overall potency are heavily determined by the outcome of the extraction process.
+Whether the CBD is extracted from medical cannabis or industrial hemp, the quality and overall potency are heavily determined by the extraction process.

-The liquid solvent technique is moderately straightforward, but during the process of filtering out any unwanted harmful chemicals, the overall strength of CBD can be considerably reduced.
+The liquid solvent technique is moderately straightforward.
+Unfortunately, during the process of filtering out any unwanted harmful chemicals, the overall strength of CBD can be considerably reduced.
 This procedure generally also tends to reduce the potency of CBD and is an excellent example of how every type of CBD is not the same.

 Supercritical CO2 is currently the most advanced procedure used to obtain terpene rich CBD, and this technique is also the gatekeeper to full-spectrum CBD.
-The complex machines designed exclusively to extract this type of high-quality CBD cost a small fortune, but no harmful chemicals are used during the process, and more beneficial cannabinoids can also be detected in this type of CBD.
+The complex machines designed exclusively to extract this type of high-quality CBD cost a small fortune.
+However, no harmful chemicals are used during the process, and more beneficial cannabinoids can also be detected in this type of CBD.

 3. CBD Gives You Headaches

-Headaches are one of the most common medical complaints, and in most cases, the most common cause is not having enough fluids in the body.
+Headaches are one of the most common medical complaints.
+In most cases, the most common cause is not having enough fluids in the body.
 This is why doctors always suggest drinking plenty of water and staying hydrated.

 The human body loses water through daily activities.
 The anti-inflammatory qualities of CBD work closely with the cannabinoid receptors in the brain, which is more likely to help, rather than cause headaches.

-Smoking or vaping a few times a day for an extended period can also cause dehydration, so choosing to consume CBD in this manner could be the cause of headaches, but the multiple other ways to consume high-quality CBD could help avoid this effect.
+Smoking or vaping a few times a day for an extended period can also cause dehydration.
+Choosing to consume CBD in this manner could be the cause of headaches, but the multiple other ways to consume high-quality CBD could help avoid this effect.
+The facts are that CBD alone does not typically cause headaches.

 4. CBD Can Cause Anxiety